-1.2 This policy applies where we are acting as a data controller with respect to the personal data of our website visitors and service users and where we are the data processor the processing of personal data on behalf of WPR clients.
+1.2 This policy applies where we are acting as a data controller with respect to the personal data of our website visitors and service users, and where we are the data processor for personal data on behalf of WPR clients.

 1.4 In this policy, “we”, “us” and “our” refer to WPR Agency.
 For more information about us, see Section 13.

 - How we use personal data